JEKO10/Afterglow-Apartments/README.md

 ## Project task

 This site is for a local apartment renting business.
-They wanted to present their apartments with images and Google map.
-Design is mostly client's idea.
+They wanted to present their apartments with images and Google Maps.
+Design is mostly the client's idea.

 ## Project overview

-Presentation of thier business through images and Google map.
+Presentation of their business through images and Google Maps.
 I used Google maps to show how accessible they are, and how close they are to the sea.
-Again, design is mostly client's idea.
-Website is fully responsive.
+Again, design is mostly the client's idea.
+The website is fully responsive.

 ## Built with

 - HTML
 - Sass
 - Javascript
-- Google map
+- Google Maps
 - Netlify

 ## Live preview